Darulaman

 Numerous buildings and palaces were built there, including the Darul Aman Palace, National Museum of Afghanistan, and Tajbeg Palace.
 However, in 1929, Amanullah Khan abdicated after Habibullah Kalakani took over authority.
 As a result, his planned city was never fully completed and it never became a capital city.
 In summary The existing buildings continued to be in official use.
-Since 2015, the Afghan parliament building is also based in Darulaman.
+From 2015-2021, the Afghan parliament building was based in Darulaman.
 A township called Omid-e Sabz was built and opened in the 2010s about 3 km west from Darulaman.